 OMEGA's major funds are accounted for using the modified accrual basis of accounting.
-All governmental funds had total revenues of \$1,633,706 and expenditures of \$1,521,704.
-OMEGA's total revenues exceeded total spending during fiscal year ended June 30, 2019.
-OMEGA reports all funds as major funds.
+All governmental funds had total revenues of \$2,100,763 and expenditures of \$1,528,393.
+OMEGA's total revenues exceeded total spending during fiscal year ended June 30, 2021.

-The general fund balance increased by \$25,909 during fiscal year 2019, as revenues were sufficient to cover expenditures and necessary grant fund transfers.
+The general fund balance increased by \$7,928 during fiscal year 2021, as revenues were sufficient to cover expenditures for non-programmatic activities and necessary grant fund transfers.
 The most significant component of the general fund revenues is the fees charged to members.